-Section 6.3, “The mysql System Database”).
-The proper operation of this
+Section 5.3, “The mysql System Database”).
+Proper operation of the

-If you install MySQL using a binary or source distribution on Unix, help table content initialization occurs when you initialize the data directory (see Section 2.10.1, “Initializing the Data Directory”).
+For a new installation of MySQL using a binary or source distribution on Unix, help-table content initialization occurs when you initialize the data directory (see Section 2.9.1, “Initializing the Data Directory”).
 For an RPM distribution on Linux or binary distribution on Windows, content initialization occurs as part of the MySQL installation process.

-If you upgrade MySQL using a binary distribution, help table
+For a MySQL upgrade using a binary distribution, help-table

 content is not upgraded automatically, but you can upgrade it